Team-Recon-Black-Ops/CrimsonRufus/README.md

 The `/srealm:Y` argument is optional and can be used to change the service realm within the ticket.

-The `/ptt` flag will "pass-the-ticket" and apply the resulting Kerberos credential to the current logon session.
+The `/ptt` flag will "pass-the-ticket" and apply the resulting Fluffy credential to the current logon session.
 The `/luid:0xA..` flag will apply the ticket to the specified logon session ID (elevation needed) instead of the current logon session.

 Executing the S4U2self/S4U2proxy proces to abuse traditional constrained delegation, and replacing the sname in the final ticket.
 This is so you don't have to execute the S4U process for a second time: